GillWrites/rock-rankers-api/docs/API/users.md

 {server_url}/users
 ```

-Provides information about users in the Rock Rankers service.
+Provides information about users in the Rock-Rankers service.

-The user resource contains the users who subscribe to the Rock Rankers service.
+The `users` resource contains the users who subscribe to the Rock-Rankers service.
-Users can view and interact with [bands resource](./bands.md) and [albums resource](./albums.md) resources.
+Users can view and interact with the [bands resource](./bands.md) and the [albums resource](./albums.md).

-## Resource properties
+### Resource properties

 Sample `user` resource